Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 2. Interpolation

-Under the second NSF grant approved in February 2004, we are developing four more modules.
-The following three modules have already been developed.
+Under the second NSF grant (2004-07), we developed four more modules.

 3. Integration